likelion-ram/metacd-http/README.md

   * URL Options:
     * ``ns/${NS}``
     * ``type/${TYPE}``
+  * Output: A JSON object with a status, and a key ``srv`` pointing to an array of service\_info objects.

 ### Namespace configuration
   * Method: ``GET``
   * URL Prefix: ``/cs/info``
   * URL Options:
     * ``ns/${NS}``
+  * Output: A namespace\_info in its JSON form in the body of the reply.

 ### Service listing
   * Method: ``GET``